Hidden Risks of Delaying Estate Planning

 Key Takeaways

-• Delaying estate planning increases risks of probate, costs, and disputes.
+• Delaying estate planning increases risks of probate, costs, and family disputes.

-• A Lady Bird Deed, when validly executed, overrides a will for that property.
+• A Lady Bird Deed, once recorded, overrides a will for that property.

 • These deeds are recognized only in Florida, Texas, Michigan, West Virginia, Vermont, and North Carolina.

-• Planning early brings peace of mind, control, and protection for loved ones.
+• Planning early provides peace of mind, control, and long-term protection for loved ones.

 Scroll to Top